sjhan91/Loop_VQVAE_Official/README.md

 # Loop VQ-VAE Offical

-This repository is implementation of "Symbolic Music Loop Generation with Neural Discrete Representations" (submitted to ISMIR 2022).
+This repository is implementation of "Symbolic Music Loop Generation with Neural Discrete Representations" (accepted at ISMIR 2022).
 The outcomes are generated loops of 8 bars consisting of bass and drum.
 We take the following steps; 1) *loop extraction* from MIDI datasets using our loop detector trained by the structure of loop raw audio, 2) *loop generation* from an autoregressive model trained by discrete latent codes of the extracted loops.

 ## Getting Started